WISE-EdgeLink/Manual/docs/en-US/Advance/TCP.md

 ![](./TCP002.png)

-2. Open the PLC communication software at the control center to configure the PLC.
+2. Open the PLC communication software at the control center to configure the PLC.(Connecting the communication software to 10.0.3.6 will enable the configuration to be pushed down to 192.168.1.4)

 ### Scenario 2

-When a single Ethernet port of the gateway connects to multiple PLCs (if there are multiple gateways on site, please note: the IP addresses of the PLCs connected under each gateway must not be duplicated), remote operation and maintenance can be achieved using network bridging.
+When a single Ethernet port of the gateway connects to multiple PLCs (if there are multiple gateways on site, please note: the IP addresses of the PLCs connected under each gateway must not be duplicated), remote operation and maintenance can be achieved using network bridging.(Please set the VPN to tap mode)

 ![](TCP003.png)